-- Print Interface can transform S/390 line data (for example, in a sequential data set or a partitioned data set) into text data for printing on a printer such as an IBM network printer. - Print Interface can transform text data into S/390 line data for printing on an IBM AFP printer. - Print Interface can use transforms provided by Infoprint Server Transforms to convert data from one format to another. - Print Interface can transform PCL, PDF, and PostScript data to AFP format remotely on an AIX system running Infoprint Manager for AIX V2R1 or higher; and can transform PCL and PostScript data to AFP format on an AIX system running PSF for AIX V2R1.
-Print Interface can also transform PCL, PDF, and PostScript data to AFP format on a Windows NT system running Infoprint Manager for Windows NT.
+- Print Interface can transform line data (for example, in a sequential data set or a partitioned data set) into text data for printing on a printer such as an IBM network printer.

+- Print Interface can transform text data into line data for printing on an IBM AFP printer. - Print Interface can use transforms provided by Infoprint Server Transforms to convert data from one format to another. - Print Interface can transform data to AFP format remotely on AIX and Windows systems.
+It can transform PCL, PDF, and PostScript data to AFP format on an AIX that runs Infoprint Manager V2R1 or higher, and on a Windows NT or Windows 2000 system that runs Infoprint Manager for Windows.
+It can also transform PCL and PostScript data to AFP format on an AIX system that runs PSF for AIX V2R1.